MohammedZuhairAhmed/Crop-Allocation-Backtracking-approach/README.md

    python backtracking_search.py
    ```

-4. The script will output the optimized crop allocation for the given farm, considering the constraints and maximizing the overall yield.
+4. The script will output the optimized crop allocation for the given Taluks in Belagavi district, considering the constraints of no neighboring Taluks having the same crop assigned.

 ## Contributing